 If you are first-timer, the numbers and analytics can be overwhelming, but they are there for your improvement.
 Treat them as your best friends.
 Some Stats like

 - Your popular posts and how much reach it got

 - How many people visited your website organically

 - Email open rates and click-through rates,

 - The conversion rates on your content pieces.

 These provide useful insights to how your content is performing and paying attention in the variability of these analytics will help you write and engage better.

 Like we say and every other blogger would agree.
 Good content can be of use to you (and hopefully to your readers) only if people can access it easily.
 Writing SEO friendly content and sticking to the guidelines of Google’s SEO algorithm helps people discover your content early increasing the no. of people reading your content and fortunately converting if they like your products/services.
 Design a SEO strategy for your blogs and keep yourself updated.

-As we continue our quest to become one of the topmost blogs in digital marketing and web design, we have learnt that one can’t learn everything at all.
+As we continue our quest to become one of the topmost blogs in digital marketing in Delhi, we have learnt that one can’t learn everything at all.
 We can learn, unlearn, and relearn according to the changing needs and technology to ace the game.